skinny-pete/token-marketplace/notes.md

-check for ID collisions
+combine ERC20/ERC721 events, methods, structs etc if poss for code neatness

+Split up events and make more concise:

+- initial registration
+- price update
+- further tokens added to a listing

-what needs to be indexed in events
+Also decide what needs to be indexed in events

-encode vs encodePacked for ID generation
+What return statements are needed?
+For calls from other contracts